 Except it wasn’t that great at all.
 It was hellaciously hot, the roads were clogged with traffic, and we ended up getting booted off Ocracoke Island immediately after arriving due to a hurricane evacuation.
 All of which to say, sometimes even our favorite things in life come back to bite us… which brings me back to the title of this blog: our first unpleasant experience taking a trip on back roads.

-The plan for our week was to pick my daughter up at her mom’s house (about an hour north of Pittsburgh), drive out to my parents’ house (outside of Harrisburg), then head down to the Delaware coast for the week.
+The plan for our week was to pick my daughter up at her mom’s house (about an hour north of Pittsburgh), drive out to my parents’ house (outside of Harrisburg), then head down to a house in Kitts Hummock, on the Delaware coast, for the week.

 The entirety of this drive was actually taken on non-interstate roads.
 For example, we took PA Route 208 and US 322 to Harrisburg, PA 283 & 41, US 30, and DE 1 & 7 down to Kitts Hummock DE, and a vast array of roads coming home – DE 9, 1 & 7 again, PA 82, 10 & 340 and US 22 and 322, as well as several non-numbered local roads.
 In other words, a plethora of different back roads and literally zero miles on interstate highways.